-- Classes dropped prior to the third week will not become a part of the student's permanent record. - 2.
-A "W" grade will be assigned to a class dropped after the beginning of the third week and prior to the thirteenth academic week. - 3.
-A grade of "F" will be assigned to a class dropped after the twelfth week of a full semester course. - 4.
-The deadline to withdraw from 16-week classes is printed in the official College calendar for the year in question.
+1. Classes dropped prior to the third week will not become a part of the student's permanent record.

+2. A "W" grade will be assigned to a class dropped after the beginning of the third week and prior to the thirteenth academic week.

+\First week of class is defined as the first 6 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
+Other classes not following the regular schedule will be prorated based on the length of the course.
+First day of semester of term is defined as the day when "classes begin" according to the official College calendar at the beginning of this Bulletin.
+3. A grade of "F" will be assigned to a class dropped after the twelfth week of a full semester course.

+4. The deadline to withdraw from 16-week classes is printed in the official College calendar for the year in question.